NOAA assailed for defending Trump's Hurricane Dorian claim

 Jane Lubchenco, NOAA administrator during the Obama administration said: "It is truly sad to see political appointees undermining the superb, life-saving work of NOAA's talented and dedicated career servants.
 Scientific integrity at a science agency matters."

+The White House declined to comment Saturday when asked if it had directed NOAA to release the statement.
+The president spent the morning at his Virginia golf club.
+NOAA officials also didn't respond to requests for comment.

 Retired Adm.
-David Titley, former NOAA operations chief and a former meteorology professor at Pennsylvania State University said NOAA's leadership is showing "moral cowardice" and said officials should have resigned instead of issuing the statement chastising the Birmingham office.
-Friday said he would have quit had he been in top officials' shoes.
+David Titley, former NOAA operations chief during the Obama administration and a former meteorology professor at Pennsylvania State University said NOAA's leadership is showing "moral cowardice" and officials should have resigned instead of issuing the statement chastising the Birmingham office.
+Joe Friday said he would have quit had he been in top officials' shoes.

-Titley said Saturday it was dangerous because of the mistrust NOAA is now injecting in forecasts that can help people with life-or-death decisions on whether to evacuate.
+Titley said the episode might feed distrust of forecasts that help people make life-or-death decisions whether to evacuate.

-NOAA spokesman Christopher Vaccaro verified that day that "The current forecast path of Dorian does not include Alabama."
+NOAA verified that day that the "current forecast path of Dorian does not include Alabama" and an agency spokesman, Christopher Vaccaro, put his name to that.

-The agency changed course in its latest statement, saying under no one's name that the Birmingham tweet from its forecasters "spoke in absolute terms that were inconsistent with probabilities from the best forecast products available at the time."
+NOAA's disavowal of the Birmingham tweet came late Friday.
+It said its forecasters "spoke in absolute terms that were inconsistent with probabilities from the best forecast products available at the time."

-Contrary to Trump's tweet, it was never "most likely" that Alabama would be hit hard.
-The highest percentage that tropical force storm winds — not stronger hurricane-force winds — would hit somewhere in Alabama was 11%, according to hurricane center charts and briefly somewhere between 20% and 30% according to a graphic that was not a forecast.
+The highest percentage that tropical force storm winds — not stronger hurricane-force winds — would hit somewhere in Alabama was 11%, according to hurricane center charts, and the chances were briefly between 20% and 30% according to a graphic that was not a forecast and that was outdated by the time of Trump's warning.

 Associated Press writer Jonathan Lemire contributed to this report.